SGAgent: Suggestion-Guided LLM-Based Multi-Agent Framework for Repository-Level Software Repair: Methodology

 \subsubsection{Repair suggester Agent}

 The suggester Agent is responsible for retrieving additional contextual information related to the identified locations and generating feasible repair suggestions.
 These suggestions serve to direct the fixer Agent’s attention toward more valuable and relevant context, effectively guiding the repair process while mitigating the influence of irrelevant information.
+It is worth noting that the suggester is not designed to explicitly re-localize, validate, or replace the bug locations proposed by the localizer, since such behavior would overlap with the role of the localizer.
+Instead, the suggester focuses on expanding the context around the candidate locations and refining these preliminary localization results into repair-oriented suggestions.

 In the Suggest stage, the suggester Agent builds upon the localization results produced by the previous tools to provide targeted repair suggestions for the subsequent fixing process.
 Specifically, starting from each identified location, the suggester performs context expansion guided by the issue description until it determines that the retrieved information is sufficient to adequately understand both the root cause of the bug and potential repair directions.
+Consistent with prior agent-based and ReAct-style studies~\cite{autocoderover,react}, this stopping decision is made autonomously by the model based on the current context and interaction history, rather than by a separate stopping criterion.
 For each candidate location, the suggester then generates specific repair suggestions and produces an updated context summarization, which are passed to the fixer Agent for execution.
+Although the suggester does not explicitly rewrite the localizer's outputs, the secondary retrieval and context expansion process may implicitly sharpen, supplement, or correct the repair-relevant locations reflected in the generated suggestions.
 By conducting this secondary exploration based on the localizer’s preliminary findings, the suggester refines the repair objective and reduces unnecessary search divergence, thereby allowing the fixer to focus on more accurate and efficient patch generation.